tsmorrill/Pintz/README.md

 ### Generating a new table

-The function cq_table(q_list) generates a table of c and x values for which F(c, q0, q1, x) is minimised between the values of q given in q_list.
+The function cq_table(q_list) generates a table of c and x values for which F(c, q0, q1, x) is negative between the values of q given in q_list.
+The first half of the output is the table, formatted for the tabular environment in LaTeX.
+The second half is the list of Sage commands to verify the table.

 ## License